dpguthrie/dbt-sl-streamlit/README.md

 - rename the `secrets.toml.example` file in the `.streamlit` folder to `secrets.toml`.
 - populate your OpenAI API key
 - (Optional) Update the JDBC URL for your instance.
   - Note: this is only necessary for the Embedded page.
-Since this page has hard coded logics, it's likely you won't need to use this field.
+Since this page has hard coded logic, it's likely you won't need to use this field.

 Finally, run your app: